BalooCPH/Vatsim_ControllerAvailability/README.md

 **How to**
 Donwload the latest release, and unzip to a folder at your convinience.
 No need to put in community folder or similar.
 It is a stand alone excel file that pulls data from web, to give you an overview using Power Query, filters and other Excel standard funtionality.

+-------- A BIG SHOUD OUT TO ALL THE ONLINE CONTROLLERS THAT ARE MAKING OUR USER EXPERIENCE SO MUCH MORE FUN AND REALISTIC --------